mem48/geocompr/main.md

 We can quickly check if the output meets our expectations.
 In our example, the minimum value has to be always the upper left corner of the moving window (remember we have created the input raster by rowwise incrementing the cell values by one starting at the upper left corner).
-Of course, the `focal()`-function has computed the correct result.
-In this example, our weighting matrix consists only of 1s.
-This means each cell has the same weight on the output.
+In this example, the weighting matrix consists only of 1s, meaning each cell has the same weight on the output, but this can be changed.
-If appropriate, you can change this by specifying different weights.

 Focal functions or filters play a dominant role in image processing.
 Low-pass or smoothing filters use the mean function to remove extremes.